rust-lang/rust/book/src/development/defining_lints.md

 - `unit_types`
 - `utils / internal` (Clippy internal lints)

 These types group together lints that share some common behaviors.
-For instance, `functions` groups together lints that deal with some aspects of function calls in Rust.
+For instance, `functions` groups together lints that deal with some aspects of functions in Rust, like definitions, signatures and attributes.

 For more information, feel free to compare the lint files under any category with [All Clippy lints][all_lints] or ask one of the maintainers.

 ## Lint name

 A good lint name is important, make sure to check the [lint naming guidelines][lint_naming].
 Don't worry, if the lint name doesn't fit, a Clippy team member will alert you in the PR process.

 ---

 We'll name our example lint that detects functions named "foo" `foo_functions`.
 Check the [lint naming guidelines][lint_naming] to see why this name makes sense.

 ## Add and Register the Lint

 Now that a name is chosen, we shall register `foo_functions` as a lint to the codebase.
 There are two ways to register a lint.

 ### Standalone

 If you believe that this new lint is a standalone lint (that doesn't belong to any specific [type](#lint-types) like `functions` or `loops`), you can run the following command in your Clippy project:

 ```sh
 $ cargo dev new_lint --name=lint_name --pass=late --category=pedantic